 - Make yogurt cheese or labneh

 The best resource for yogurt making techniques and trouble-shooting I’ve found is Katie at Kitchen Stewardship.
 This post and this post offer some more tricks and tips you can explore.
 If you’re making only four jars at a time, I think her idea of heating the jars of milk submerged in water in a pot is genius, eliminating the need for cleaning a pot.
 The hot water also provides extra heat in her cooler, great if you’re using a larger cooler and don’t want to move it.
 She also explains how to make yogurt without a thermometer if you prefer, and what to do if your yogurt isn’t coming out right.

 Have you made homemade yogurt before?
 If not, now that you know how to make yogurt, think you’ll give it a try?

-Pin to save these homemade yogurt instructions for later!
+Pin to save these instructions for how to make yogurt for later!